 If you’re looking to stay productive at the command line you’ll want to check out Taskbook.
-Taskbook is a terrifically well made terminal app that lets you create todo lists, jot down notes, and organise […]
+Taskbook is a terrifically well made terminal tool that lets you create todo lists, jot down notes, and organise […]

 It’s just got easier to install Microsoft PowerShell on Linux distributions like Ubuntu and Fedora.
 Microsoft has brought PowerShell Core to the Snap Store as a Snap application.
 The move allows Linux users and admins […]